commonform/cftemplate/README.md

 ## About Business Logic

-Maybe you subscribe to the Model-View-Controller school of thought.
-Maybe the View changes, based on the business logic, which ground to the data model.
+Maybe you use `if` and `unless` conditionals in the `cftemplate` to switch blocks of text on and off, and you want the propositions in those `if/unless` conditions may be determined by business rules operating against the values in your `variables.json`.

-In other words, maybe you use `if` and `unless` conditionals in the `cftemplate` to switch blocks of text on and off, and you want the propositions in those `if/unless` conditions may be determined by business rules operating against the values in your `variables.json`.
+For example, you might have `(( if (extendedAppendix and (not skipAllExtensions) ) begin ))`.
+These keys might not exist in the user-supplied context JSON, but could be computed by applying rules to values in the context.
+Those rules are called business logic.

 With a third, optional, argument,